Peeeeteer/r3f-mini-course/database/chrome-extension/7/hint1.md

 </p>

 **Dont forget 💡**
-You will need to access the on/off value inside `index.js`
+You will need to access the on/off value later inside `index.js`